Skip to main content

 Control Plane

-The Control Plane is the orchestration layer of the medical device backend.
+The Control Plane is the orchestration layer of the device backend.
 It receives requests from the API interface and coordinates the internal workflow needed to produce a clinical report.
 Its primary responsibility is to route user input through the appropriate expert services and report-building pipeline, returning a fully structured canonical report to the caller.

 The Control Plane software item comprises the following software units: